 Assemblies are a regularly scheduled part of the curriculum and as such are designed to be educational as well as entertaining experiences.
 They provide one of the few opportunities in school to learn formal audience behavior.
 Regardless of the type of program, courtesy demands that the student body be respectful and appreciative.
-In live entertainment, the performers are very conscious of their audience.
-Most of our programs throughout the school year are on average one hour in length.
 Out of respect to students that are performing students will be released to parents at the conclusion of the program.
 This will greatly reduce distractions between acts and ensure that students are accounted for properly.
-Parents must sign out students with the child's teacher or in the office.
+Parents must sign out students with the child's teacher or office.